-Students with a PhD from the department go on to teaching or administrative appointments in colleges and universities; positions as curators, registrars and educators in art museums; jobs with auction houses, arts publications, and art appraisers.
-Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, as well as taken a variety of positions in arts journalism, art libraries, art advising, secondary school teaching, and commercial art galleries.
+Students with a PhD from the department go on to teaching or administrative appointments in colleges and universities; positions as curators, registrars and educators in art museums; and jobs with auction houses, arts publications and art appraisers.
+Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, and they have also taken a variety of positions in arts journalism, art libraries, art advising, secondary school teaching and commercial art galleries.

 Applicants for admission to the graduate program are normally expected to have completed 18 hours of undergraduate study in art history.
 However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology and Asian studies.

 Requirements for the AM degree

 Requirements for this program normally involve 12 courses over four semesters, including the required graduate seminar, Methods in Art History, as well as a capstone course in the fourth semester in which the candidate revises two seminar papers for presentation to the faculty as Qualifying Papers.
 In addition, students must pass a reading proficiency exam in a modern foreign language (or exempt this requirement through graded courses in the language).
 Students in ancient art and Asian art may have additional language requirements.
 Students continuing for the PhD are strongly advised to demonstrate reading proficiency in a second modern foreign language before the start of their fifth semester in the graduate program.